rafis-tatar/VSCodeExtentions/addlocalnetreferences/README.md

 A .NET Core project only

 ## How use
-Ctrl + Shift + P and type 'Add Local .Net References'
+Ctrl + Shift + P and type 'Add Local .Net References'.
+After clear project cache or resatrt project